AuthMe/AuthMeReloaded/docs/config.md

         #  original email: my.email@example.com
         #  hidden email: my.***@***mple.com
         enableEmailMasking: false
+        # Minutes after which a verification code will expire
+        verificationCodeExpiration: 10
 # Before a user logs in, various properties are temporarily removed from the player,
 # such as OP status, ability to fly, and walk/fly speed.
 # Once the user is logged in, we add back the properties we previously saved.